 FRAME has increased the size of its membership from the original 18 member museums five times over the past 20 years.
 In 2004, six new museums joined the association, and in 2008, the Museum of Fine Arts Montreal, Québec, became an “associate institution” increasing FRAME’s reach to Canada.
 Montreal became a full member in 2011, along with The Nelson-Atkins Museum of Art and the Musée d’arts de Nantes.
 In 2015, FRAME expanded its scope to thirty museums, including The Petit Palais in Paris — the first Parisian institution to join the organization by virtue of its municipal status in keeping with other FRAME regional museums in France — and changed its name to FRench American Museum Exchange.
 The entry of the Albright-Knox Art Gallery in Buffalo in 2017 honors FRAME’s desire to integrate contemporary art into its field of action.
 In order to respect the strict parity governing FRAME’s network, in 2019 FRAME welcomed the Musée d’Art Moderne et Contemporain de Saint-Étienne Métropole, which has one of the most important modern and contemporary art collections in France outside of Paris.
 Plans are actively underway to further expand the FRAME network, and broaden and deepen its impact.

-Despite the administrative, political, economic, and social differences, not to mention the cultural diversity of the cities where FRAME museums are located, the network is in agreement about the importance of a logic of decompartmentalization and importance of acting as part of global community to better respond to each members’ realities on the ground.
-“By acting locally, we like to think we are thinking globally”8.
-This maxim by FRAME’s co-founders remains more relevant than ever.
-FRAME museums rely on their areas of convergence to bring together their respective audiences through aesthetic experiences around shared societal issues, despite their differences.
+FRAME museums rely on areas of common ground to unite their audiences, through aesthetic experiences that address shared societal issues, even though the museums themselves may differ.
 The anti-violence movement by young people, the inclusion of every individual in society, the understanding and dialogue between cultures, among others, are issues at the forefront of our members in France, the United States and Canada.
 In recent years Education and Outreach Programs at FRAME museums, including Curating a Culture of Respect, The Art of Inclusion, or Bridges Across Borders, have addressed these issues using their permanent col- lections.
-As a shared universal heritage these programs provide opportunities for constructive dialogue at the local level, while placing the individual at the heart of contemporary global issues.
+As a shared universal heritage, these programs provide opportunities for constructive dialogue at the local level, while placing the individual at the heart of contemporary global issues.
 Museums, as envisioned by Elizabeth Rohatyn and Françoise Cachin, “are depositories of the cultural diversity in our past.
 They are also an essential means of transmitting to new generations a thirst for artistic expression and a renewed understanding of all that other cultures have to offer us.
 If this does not describe globalization, it should, and it will.”
 Twenty years after the founding of FRAME, their vision has been realized.
 Due to its timelessness and universality, this ever-evolving vision continues through FRAME exhibitions, and education and outreach programs.
-Thanks to its membership’s shared values, FRAME reimagines geographical borders and replaces them with a humanist territory of international stature for the 21 st century and a global community.
+Thanks to its membership’s shared values, FRAME reimagines geographical borders and replaces them with a humanist territory of international stature for the 21 st century, and a global community.

 1 See Our Founders.